 The reason why I retired from corporate America at 34 was so that I could take back my time.
 Retirement has always been about buying time, because time is finite.
+Once you have kids, you will also discover that time goes by much quicker because kids change so much.

 When I was just 13 years old, a friend of mine died in a car accident at age 15.
 He was speeding down the highway and lost control.
 He hit a tree straight on and his 15 year old front seat passenger also died.
 This was the first time she had ever gone out clubbing at night.